Audio contains lots of valuable data

 Microphones can capture this information from the distance at a spot where they can be easily placed and supplied.
 Often the captured information is incredibly useful and valuable.
 A researcher might use place a microphone in a bird sanctuary and use the bird sounds to get information about species and population size.
 It would be pretty tedious have a bird expert to listen trough weeks of audio recordings, and straight out impossible to scale this to hundreds of areas.

 This is where machine learning is stepping in.
 One application where this is done right now is the hot-word detection and speech recognition in smart assistants.
 If you can gather enough data its possible to build a neural network which is able to automatically classify sound in real-time.
 But how can we get so much data?

 Google has released the audio dataset which uses labeled Youtube uploads of 635 categories and already covers a lot of good applications.
 DeepMind also provides the Kinetic Dataset.
-Another great source is https://www.kaggle.com/datasets.
+Another great source is Kaggle.

 Building a model

 With the needed data in place, you’re ready to build your neural network.
 Tensorflow offers a good tutorial on how to do simple audio recognition.
-The open source project Honk provides a Pytorch implementation.
-The training can be done on a reasonably powerful GPU at home or using cloud services.
+If you want to get started quickly we provide a free audio recognition software which runs locally on embedded systems.

 Not a silver bullet